Christer Lindarw: Career

 Outside Sweden Christer Lindarw is known mainly for performances in California and Spain and for clothes he has designed for international celebrities such as Diana Ross.

+In 2023, Lindarw was a guest celebrity judge in the episode Drag-a'-mera! of the Swedish language reality television series Drag Race Sverige broadcast on SVT1 and SVT Play.

+He was especially honored in May 2025 by Queen Silvia when she made a surprise TV appearance on a nationally broadcast show about his life and career.

 Family

-His father was the international speedway rider Bert Lindarw.
+His father was the international motorcycle speedway rider Bert Lindarw.